Table of Contents

 A more detailed goal appears to be spacing the feed out instead of having a constant line of feed.
 That seems efficient.
 You can have almost as many cows eating at once with less food.
-Or if a line had the same total amount of food, it’d have less food per square foot, meaning the food would mix into the dirt more, so more would be wasted.

 The size of the hole in the tire (along with the speed of the vehicle) helps avoid the errors of putting out too much or too little food.

 The sturdiness of the rubber helps avoid the error of additional holes forming and letting out extra food in between the piles.
 That’s the kind of obvious thing people may take for granted without saying it.
-It’s fine to take things for granted sometimes (you can’t comment on everything, every time – there’s way too much stuff in the world), but it’s also good to be able to consciously recognize “obvious” things and state them in words.
+It’s fine to take things for granted sometimes (you can’t comment on every thing, every time – there’s way too much stuff in the world), but it’s also good to be able to consciously recognize “obvious” things and state them in words.

 A philosopher needs to be able to consciously consider “obvious” things, and discuss them with words, so that he can find and correct some errors in what other people don’t analyze.
-This relates to to Socrates’ idea that the unexamined life is not worth living.
+This relates to Socrates’ idea that the unexamined life is not worth living.
 Part of thinking like a philosopher is examining things more than other people do.